mapbox/mapboxgl-jupyter/docs-markdown/viz.md

 Parameter | Description
 --|--
-data | name of GeoJson file or object color_property | property to determine circle color color_stops | property to determine circle color radius_property | property to determine circle radius radius_stops | property to determine circle radius
+data | name of GeoJson file or object color_stops | property to determine circle color radius_stops | property to determine circle radius cluster_radius | property to determine radius of each cluster when clustering points cluster_maxzoom | property to determine the max zoom to use for clustering points

 [View options](https://github.com/mapbox/mapboxgl-jupyter/blob/master/docs-markdown/viz.md#params)